Abdullatheef01/BMI-Calculator/README.md

 # BMI Calculator

-A responsive BMI Calculator built using React.js and Vite that calculates Body Mass Index and displays the corresponding health category.
+A modern and responsive **BMI (Body Mass Index) Calculator** built using **React.js** and **Vite**.
+This application allows users to calculate their BMI by entering their height and weight, then instantly displays their BMI value along with the corresponding health category.
+It provides a clean user interface, real-time calculations, and input validation to ensure accurate results.
+This project demonstrates React fundamentals, component-based architecture, state management using Hooks, and responsive UI design.

 ## Features